mishabaron/Transient-change-point-analysis/README.md

 power-analysis-laplace.R
  Simulations.
 Generate data with one transient change.
- Estimate threshold h WITHOUT DOOB.
+ Estimate threshold h.
  Study the POWER for different sigma1 and (b-a) Normal(0,1) changes to Laplace(0,1/sqrt(2))

 power-analysis-mean.R
  Simulations.
 Generate data with one transient change.
- Estimate threshold h WITHOUT DOOB.
+ Estimate threshold h.
  Study the POWER for different mu1 and (b-a) Normal(0,1) changes to Normal(mu1,1), known parameters

 power-analysis-variance.R
  Simulations.
 Generate data with one transient change.
- Estimate threshold h WITHOUT DOOB.
+ Estimate threshold h.
  Study the POWER for different sigma1 and (b-a) Normal(0,1) changes to Normal(0,sigma1), known parameters

 threshold-low-bound.R
  Simulations.
 Generate data with one transient change.
- Estimate threshold h WITHOUT DOOB.
+ Estimate threshold h.
  Study FAR, FRR, the distribution of estimates.
  Normal(0,1) changes to Normal(mu1,1), known parameters